One of our strategic goals is to achieve early diagnosis of HIV through ethical, accessible and appropriate testing.

 A HIV 'self- test' is different from home-testing kits which are already available in the UK.
 With a home sampling kit you take a sample of your blood or saliva and send it to a lab for analysis (who will then contact you with results).

-The new self-testing kits will involve a person taken a saliva sample and using the accompanying kit to analyse it without needing to send it off to the lab.
+The new self-testing kits - which we hope will be on sale later on in 2014 - will involve a person taking a saliva or blood sample and using the accompanying kit to analyse it without needing to send the sample back off to the lab.
 However, if the test is ‘reactive’ you will be instructed to take a confirmatory test in a healthcare setting.

-NAT has long campaigned for this change in the law as we believe self-testing kits have an important role to play in reaching often vulnerable people who are unable or unwilling to test in a sexual health clinic or other healthcare settings.
+NAT has long campaigned for this change in the law as we believe self-testing kits have an important role to play in reaching people who are currently reluctant to test in clinical settings due to fear, stigma and lack of privacy.
 NAT will be working closely with Government to ensure any self-test kit sold in the UK is of high quality and provides accurate results.
 They will also need to have clear information on interpreting the results, including information on the 'window period' for which a HIV infection can be detected and what to do if the self test gives a reactive result.
 Clear processes to ensure those diagnosed are effectively linked into HIV support and care will need to be in place.

 Commissioning HIV Testing Services in England